IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `0x02`-`0x80` - Reserved

-The payload is an NFC Logical Link Control Protocol (LLCP) PDU, as specified by {{LLCP-1.4}}, i.e.  a byte containing the DSAP and upper two bits of the PTYPE, followed by a byte containing the lower two bits of the PTYPE and the SSAP, followed by the sequence byte if the frame has sequence numbers, followed by any additional bytes of payload.
+The payload is an NFC Logical Link Control Protocol (LLCP) PDU, as specified by {{LLCP-1.4}}, i.e. an octete containing the DSAP and upper two bits of the PTYPE, followed by an octet containing the lower two bits of the PTYPE and the SSAP, followed by the sequence octet if the frame has sequence numbers, followed by any additional octets of payload.

 ## LINKTYPE_NFLOG